M Oriental Bank

 M Oriental Bank, previously known as Oriental Commercial Bank Limited, is a commercial bank in Kenya, the largest economy in the East African Community.
 It is licensed by the Central Bank of Kenya, the central bank and national banking regulator.

 Overview

-As of December 2017, the bank's total assets were valued at KSh10.577 billion (approx. US$106 million), with KSh3.028 billion (approx. US$30.3 million), in shareholders' funds.
+As of December 2017, the bank's total assets were valued at KSh10.577 billion (approx. US$106 million), with KSh3.028 billion (approx. US$30.3 million) in shareholders' funds.
 In June 2016, the bank announced a change in business strategy.
 MOB will cease to operate as a retail bank and instead become a private bank, with focus on serving family-owned businesses and high net-worth individuals.
-The use of ATMs would also be phased out.
+The use of ATMs will also be phased out.

 Ownership

 In 2016, Oriental Commercial Bank was officially re-branded to M Oriental Bank Limited, after the Central Bank of Kenya gave approval to M Holdings Limited to acquire majority shares.
 M Holdings Limited, a Kenyan owned and registered company subsequently opted to acquire only 33.8 percent.
 As of 31 December 2017, the shareholding in the stock of the bank was as illustrated in the table below.